 In the photo above, the small road takes up the entire foreground and extends far into the background.
 This draws the viewer through the scene and makes the photo more engaging.

 The two main subjects in the photo above are the house in the top right and the road at the bottom left.
 It’s not an accident that these subjects are placed diagonally from each other.
 By aligning the important subjects diagonally you can make your photos more balanced and harmonious.

-The large orange rock is such a strong subject that it would take all our attention if it wasn’t for the small rock at the bottom left.
-By aligning the subjects diagonally, I could balance the photo and make the composition more harmonious.
-Whenever you have multiple subjects in your scene, align them diagonally to create a balanced composition.
+The large orange rock on the top right of the photo above is a very strong subject.
+It would take all our attention if it weren’t for the small rock at the bottom left.
+Because the subjects are aligned diagonally, the photo and composition are more harmonious.
+Whenever you have multiple subjects in your scene, try aligning them diagonally to create a balanced composition.